jojecameron/Ingrediate-App/README.md

 1. For use of Open Source LLM's within the application, download and install <a href="https://ollama.com/download" target="_blank">Ollama</a>, and make sure you have both mistral:7b and llama2 downloaded locally.
 2. Ingrediate can also generate custom recipes with the paid <a href="https://openai.com/blog/openai-api" target="_blank">OpenAI API</a> service, you must have an account and your own personal API key to use.
 This will only apply if you want to use the text-davinci-003 model in the application.
-2. You must also have a <a href="https://www.postgresql.org" target="_blank">PostgreSQL</a> database instance with a connection string to be able to persist favorited recipes to the database.
+3. You must also have a <a href="https://www.postgresql.org" target="_blank">PostgreSQL</a> database instance with a connection string to be able to persist favorited recipes to the database.
+4. Finally, for user authentication you should set up a <a href="https://firebase.google.com/" target="_blank">Firebase</a> instance with a Web API key.

 ## How to use

 1. Fork and clone this repo.
 2. `cd` to the root directory run `npm install`
-4. Create a .env in server following the .env.example. <br />
+3. Create a .env in server following the .env.example. <br />
      `# Do not share your OpenAI API key with anyone!
 It should remain a secret.`
      <br />
     `OPENAI_API_KEY=`